Media

 What to Watch: Penny Dreadful - From Victorian Street Serials to Gothic Prestige TV

-A deep dive into Showtime's Penny Dreadful, the series that brought Victorian horror literature to life with stunning visuals, complex characters, and a masterful blend of supernatural terror and human drama.
+Penny Dreadful brings Victorian horror to life with stunning visuals, complex characters, and a masterful blend of supernatural terror and human drama.

 Hackländer’s Fairy Tales: Rediscovering a Lost Treasure